mathjax/MathJax-docs/input/tex/extensions/bbox.rst

 bbox
 ####

-The `bbox` extension defines a new macro for adding background colors, borders, and padding to your math expressions.
+The `bbox` extension defines a non-standard macro for adding background colors, borders, and padding to your math expressions.

-.. describe:: \\bbox[options]{math}
+.. describe:: \bbox[options]{math}

     puts a bounding box around ``math`` using the provided ``options``.
     The options can be one of the following: